 Either a 1m footing wall will have to be dug and filled with concrete, or a 140mm x 100mm concrete lintel can be added into the wall, below ground level, on both sides.
 You can then proceed to build a new infill wall on top.

-If you want to use your garage conversion as a living space, you will need to ensure it is properly insulated.
+If you want your garage conversion be a comfortable space to spend time in you will need to ensure it is properly insulated.

 Adding external insulation is not usually recommended as, although it minimises the impact that extra insulation will have on internal spaces, it can cause issues externally with wall thicknesses.